 - Revocable Living Trust: A Revocable Living Trust allows you to name a Successor Trustee, who will manage any assets in the trust if you’re incapacitated.
 A Revocable Living Trust has added benefits after your death, such as allowing your heirs to avoid the probate process and protect your privacy, which is why many prefer it over using a Will alone.

-If you have questions, concerns, or require assistance getting started, contact our law firm to schedule a consultation with one of our experienced Owings Mills estate planning attorneys.
+If you have questions, concerns, or require assistance getting started, contact our law firm to schedule a consultation with one of our experienced Owings Mills estate planning attorney.
 We can help you proceed in an efficient, effective, and pleasant manner.
 Be sure to protect your family today in the event of incapacity — or worse.